IBM/ibm-ingress-nginx-operator/README.md

 - A deployment to running Ingress Nginx controller pod
 - A service default-http-backend
 - A configmap nginx-ingress-controller
-- A service account nginx-ingress-serviceaccount
+- A service account nginx-ingress
 - A route cp-proxy

 For more information about the available IBM Cloud Platform Common Services, see the [IBM Knowledge Center](http://ibm.biz/cpcsdocs).